 Writer’s block strikes everyone at some point.
 Even the best journalists, authors and bloggers will sit down, digital pen in hand, only to be bereft of ideas.
 Words, literally, fail them and it can happen to us all at some point.
+We all struggle for inspiration.

 This can be a common problem for businesses that delve into email marketing and particularly those that write the content themselves.